barkhad-isse/azure-secure-vm-lab/README.md

 ![Data collection rule – collect and deliver](screenshots/dcr_collect_deliver.png)
 ![Data collection rule – review and create](screenshots/dcr_review_create.png)

+*Data collection rule – collect and deliver: selecting performance counters and routing them to Log Analytics.*

+*Data collection rule – review and create: summary of the Data Collection Rule before deployment.*

+*Disk encryption recommendation: Defender's suggestion to enable Azure Disk Encryption or EncryptionAtHost for the VM.*

 ## Defender for Cloud

 1. Enabled Microsoft Defender for Servers (Plan 1) in Azure Defender for Cloud.